Whizzer (Marvel Comics): Bronze Age

-The character features with the Squadron Supreme in a self-titled 12-issue miniseries (Sept.
+Whizzer and the Squadron Supreme starred in a self-titled 12-issue miniseries (Sept.
 1985 – Aug.
 1986) by writer Mark Gruenwald.
-The series also explains why there are the Squadrons Sinister and Supreme are similar: the Grandmaster creates the Squadron Sinister modelled on the already-existing Squadron Supreme of the Earth-712 universe.
+The series explains that Grandmaster deliberately modeled the Squadron Sinister after the preexisting Squadron Supreme of Earth-712.

-Gruenwald, Ryan, and inker Al Williamson created a graphic-novel sequel which strands the team in the mainstream Marvel universe.
-The Whizzer and teammates encounter the hero Quasar, and relocate to the government facility Project Pegasus.
-After another encounter with the Overmind and a visit to the laboratory world of the Stranger; the Whizzer participates in a "speedster" race organized by Elder of the Universe the Runner attempts (with the Squadron) to return to their universe and with fellow members Hyperion and Doctor Spectrum battle the entity Deathurge.
+Gruenwald, Ryan, and inker Al Williamson created a graphic-novel sequel, which stranded the team in the mainstream Marvel universe.
+The Squadron Supreme encounter the hero Quasar, and relocate to the government facility Project Pegasus.
+The Squadron Supreme appeared in a two-part story with the Avengers that returns them to their home universe.